gerritpilz/ChipGAT/README.md

 ### 6. Model Training

 In this step, the model is trained on the previously created PyTorch Geometric (.pt) graph files.
-After the specified number of epochs, the trained model is saved in the 'checkpoints/' directory.
+After the specified number of epochs, the trained model is saved in the `checkpoints/` directory.
 During training, the current training and validation loss, as well as the absolute error of the criticality prediction, are printed to the terminal.

 Hyperparameters are defined at the top of `model_train.py` and can be modified directly in the script.
-If different clock periods were used for at least one design, the '--different_clk_periods' flag should be enabled.
+If different clock periods were used for at least one design, the `--different_clk_periods` flag should be enabled.

 ```bash
 python model/model_train.py \